 The Master of Arts in Theater is one of two graduate-level theater programs offered by Case Western Reserve University.
-The MA program offers the opportunity to earn a master’s degree while focusing in on a specialized content track such as directing, or writing.
-Students in the Master of Fine Arts in Acting program spend three years in training as students in the Case/Cleveland Play House MFA Acting Program.
+The MA program offers the opportunity to earn a master’s degree while focusing in on a specialized content track such as directing, writing, or a research focus of the student’s choice.

 A bachelor’s degree from an accredited institution and strong academic record (demonstrated via transcript), statement of study objectives, and three letters of recommendation (see the Graduate School website for specific procedures).
 There is no specific undergraduate major required, although a background in drama is helpful.

 All prospective students complete applications and submit materials online through the Case Western Reserve University’s Graduate School’s application information website.
 There, you will find details on tuition and deadlines and answers to many questions about the application process.

 The MA requires 30 hours for completion with at least a 3.0 grade average at completion.
 The degree content includes 15 hours of required course work, 6 hours of specialized focus, and 9 hours of master’s project or thesis writing.

 All MA students must take the following courses (with required credit hours in parentheses):

 THTR 427: American Drama (3)